PricelessToolkit/ESPBell-MAX/README.md

 > If you're new to Arduino-related matters, please refrain from asking basic questions like "how to install Arduino IDE".
 There are already plenty of excellent tutorials available on the internet.
 If you encounter any issues, remember that providing detailed information about the problem will help me offer more effective assistance.
 More information equals better help!

 > [!WARNING]
-> I would strongly advise against attempting to assemble this PCB on your own if you have no experience "0%" in soldering or working with ESP or Arduino boards.
+> I would strongly advise against attempting to assemble this PCB on your own if you have no experience "0%" in soldering, or working with ESP / Arduino boards.
+> Connecting ESPBell-MAX to your intercom or doorbell demands a certain level of electronics expertise and the proficiency to utilize a multimeter effectively.
+Please be aware that I cannot assume responsibility for any errors or issues that may arise.
+My role is to provide guidance and advice to the best of my abilities.

 ## PCB Assembly